-Three quarters of companies offer some sort of health promotion programme, the most common initiatives were access to physiotherapy and practical advice on healthy eating.
+Three-quarters of companies offer some sort of health promotion program, the most common initiatives were access to physiotherapy and practical advice on healthy eating.
 The amount of businesses offering gym memberships has increased from only 18% in 2015 to 30% in 2016.
 Only a quarter of all companies provide stop smoking support to their employees and less offer health eating options within their canteens.

-By implementing employee well-being companies have shown to reduce absenteeism, improve engagement, reduce presenteeism and improve productivity.
-With e-days absence management software, you can track all these metrics and have individual reports on your staff’s sickness records and be pro-active when it comes to the well-being of your employees.
+By implementing employee well-being companies have shown to reduce absenteeism, improve engagement, reduce presenteeism, and improve productivity.
+With Edays absence management software, you can track all these metrics and have individual reports on your staff’s sickness and be pro-active when it comes to the well-being of your employees.

 Katrina is edays' own People Director with significant UK and international experience in delivering people strategy and value-adding HR solutions across a range of organisations and sectors (including Arriva, Boots, Rolls Royce, the utility and charity sectors).
 Katrina has over 20 years of experience in Human Resources and is CIPD qualified.